cbaldeck/StageFinder/README.md

 playlist_data_prep.py: The lastfm playlist data are cleaned up and prepared.
 Artist names are reconciled between the two datasets.

+app_prep.R: The output was reshaped for input into the Shiny app.

 app.R: This is where the shiny app was created.
 The app displays a map and recommendations are continuously updated based on the location shown in the map.